rgeraldporter/inquiry-monad/README.md

 ### `.faulted(f)`

-Returns the contained `Inquiry` object value, after running function `f` against the `Fail` list -- but only if there are items in that list.
+Runs function `f` against the `Fail` list -- but only if there are items in that list.
+Otherwise returns the `Inquiry`.

 i.e., "Run the function when something fails."